1c7/English-Computer-Science-Book-Recommend/README.md

 <br/>
-### 2. But How Do It Know? - The Basic Principles of Computers for Everyone
+### 2. "But How Do It Know? - The Basic Principles of Computers for Everyone"
 [Hardware]
 https://www.amazon.com/But-How-Know-Principles-Computers/dp/0615303765